aave/aip/README.md

 3. Create a new aip file with an UPPERCASE_IDENTIFIER: `AAVESOME_AIP.md` following the [aip template](https://github.com/aave/aip/blob/main/X-AIP.md) inside `content/aips/` directory.
 4. Submit a [Pull Request (PR)](https://github.com/aave/aip/pulls) to the [main](https://github.com/aave/aip/tree/main).

-Your first PR should be a draft of the final AIP.
-It must follow the formatting criteria enforced by the build, as detailed in the AIP template.
+Your PR must follow the formatting criteria enforced by the build, as detailed in the AIP template.
 Make sure you include a `discussions-to` header with the URL to a discussion forum or open GitHub issue where people can discuss the AIP as a whole.

 If your AIP requires images, the image files should be included in a subdirectory of the `assets` folder for that AIP as follow: `assets/[UPPERCASE_IDENTIFIER]` (for AIP **AAVESOME_AIP** it would be `assets/AAVESOME_AIP/`).
 When linking to an image in the AIP, use relative links such as `../assets/[UPPERCASE_IDENTIFIER]/image.png`.